FEATURED ONLINE MBA PROGRAMS

 Creighton University offers a customized approach to earning your MBA.
 If you have no prior business education, you will begin with basic courses; however, if you have a business degree or demonstrable experience, you can waive these basic classes.
 All students take classes in leadership, business policy and ethics from the perspective of the school's Jesuit tradition and work with faculty to develop a customized plan of study based around their career goals.
 Concentrations courses are available in areas such as accounting, finance, economics, information technology, marketing and management.
 The school also offers dual degree programs that allow you to earn an MBA in conjunction with a Doctor of Medicine, a Doctor of Pharmacy, a Juris Doctor, a Master of Security Analysis and Portfolio Management or a Master of Science in negotiation and dispute resolution.

-Building capital is the focus of this MBA: In 2012, this program was revamped around the concept of responsible capitalism.
+Building capital is the focus of this MBA.
 Capital involves more than money at Bellevue University; it includes intellectual capital, human capital and physical and structural capital.
 Beyond the core courses, you have the opportunity to choose an area of specialization from 18 innovative options, including executive coaching and global economic threat environment.
 The degree is also available fully online through a program that was ranked as the top online program in student engagement by U.S. News and World Report.

 The University of Nebraska Omaha offers two MBA options.
 The traditional on-campus program is designed to give you the theoretical knowledge and practical experience necessary to become an effective leader and problem solver in any kind of organization.
 This program offers concentrations in eight areas: international business, electronic business, human resource management, healthcare management, sustainability, risk management, investment science and collaboration science.
 The Executive MBA is designed for seasoned executives who seek a fast-track degree, a network of influential alumni and a challenging experience in international business; it includes a capstone international business consulting project that challenges you to apply the theories you've learned to solve a real world problem.